-All enlightened qualities start with a peaceful mind, one that is stable, open, and awake.
+All enlightened qualities start with a mind that is stable, open, and awake.
 It all begins, says James Ishmael Ford, with the simple practice of sitting down, shutting up, and paying attention.
-(Look for more “How to Meditate” posts here in the days ahead.)

 Perhaps you’re stressed.
 No doubt this is the age of stress.
 Fortunately, there are many things you can do about it.
 Among them, a number of styles of meditation will help to slow things down, give you a bit of space, a moment of calm in the storm.
 There sure seem to be a lot of storms that need calming.
 So it’s natural that many are turning to meditation as a significant help toward mental and physical well-being.